Mohammed-Alharrasi/Rihal-Challenge/README.md

 - Students average age: Users can see the average age of students in per class or country based on their search
 - Filter Students: Users can filter the student list based on class or country to view specific groups of students.
 - Night Mode: The application includes a night mode toggle, allowing users to switch between light and dark themes for better visibility.
+- Valid Input: The system will check if the user entered a valid input and will display an error if an invalid inout has been detected (EX: empty information or Numbers in the name section.)

 ## Installation and Usage